 Joe Turpel is a Sportscaster from Hawaii and commentator for the World Surf League (WSL).
-Rad Season Founder Oli Russell-Cowan chats to him about his favorite spots on tour, the World Surf League in 2020 and the new WCT format for 2021.
+Rad Season Founder Oli Russell-Cowan chats to him about his favorite spots on tour, the World Surf League and the WCT format.

 Plan ahead: Book your perfect trip with our Portugal travel guide and destination information.
 Does Portugal require a visa?
 Check the visa requirements before you get caught up during your travel.